SialkLang/Sialk/CODE_OF_CONDUCT.md

-# Code of Conduct for Salam
+# Code of Conduct for Sialk

 Our community is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of participants in any form.